DavidDemory/DavidDemory/README.md

 Hi 👋 My name is David
 ======================

-I've been learning Computer Science and Code for 5 years.
-I’m a Junior Web Developer looking for his first job opportunity.
+I am a Junior Software Developer

-* 🌍  I'm based in Lille
+* 🌍  I'm based in Sophia Antipolis (06 - France)
 * ✉️  You can contact me at [david.demory0@gmail.com](mailto:david.demory0@gmail.com)
-* 🚀  I'm currently working on [React.gg courses](http://react.gg/)
+* 🧠  I mostly use ReactJS and NodeJs for personnal projects
-* 🧠  I'm learning ReactJS and NodeJs
+* 👨🏼‍💻 I am currently working for Orange Advertising

 ### Skills